m4ttsch/omscs-notes-notes/secure-computer-systems/12-distributed-systems-2.md

 $$s \equiv N \text{ as } D \equiv M \text{ as } OS \text{ as } D$$

-If the process running a secure program P is $P_r$ then the credential of $P_r$ is $M \text{ as } OS \text{ as } P$.
+If the process running a secure program P with digest D is $P_r$ then the credential of $P_r$ is $M \text{ as } OS \text{ as } D$.
 The credential is just a claim that we can believe about who the process can speak for.

 ### Attestation

 One way of ensuring secure loading is to make the assumption that the file system is secure.
-This sort of transfers the problem to ensuring that the file system is actually secure.
+Since we get the program from the file system the program is trusted.
+This transfers the problem to ensuring that the file system is actually secure.

-If we have an untrusted file system then we compute can use a known digest of the program to verify that the program is what it should be.
+If we have an untrusted file system then we can use a known digest of the program to verify that the program is what it should be.
 We have seen this before and it is called attestation.

-If P is the OS then secure loading is also known as secure booting.
+If P is the OS then secure loading is also known as **secure booting**.
 Since we have securely booted then we have a credential, $M$ as OS.

 This OS can load one or more programs, which it may also securely load.

 ## Secure Boot Details

 Machine M is the base case for authentication, if we can't trust M then we can't trust anything else in the machine.

-We assume that M comes with keys $K_M^{-1}, K_M$ and a certificate $K_{CA}$ says $K_m \implies M$.
+We assume that M comes with keys $K_m^{-1}, K_m$ and a certificate $K_{CA}$ says $K_m \implies M$.
+The certificate is signed by the private key of the trusted certificate authority.
 We need to make sure that M is a globally unique identifier like a manufacturer serial number.

 Is it practical to assume this?
-The Trust Policy Module (TPM was supposed to have such a certificate) and we revisit SGX later, but the assumptions we are making here aren't entirely realistic for most machines.
+The Trust Policy Module (TPM) was supposed to have such a certificate.
+Generally the assumptions we are making here aren't entirely realistic for most machines.

 M really is the initial code that gets executed when a machine is first powered on, like BIOS.